 The aim here is to be confident that the tool will behave as expected for a programmatic client (as opposed to the UI).

-To do this testing, we currently have a manual check list in Excel with a list of steps to take, e.g. for the results xml control, we check that we can see the XML, transform it and download it.
+From here, there’s then a final set of manual testing.
+This is currently a check list in Excel with a list of steps to take, e.g. for the results xml control, we check that we can see the XML, transform it and download it.
 We typically don’t perform all of these tests for each release unless we’ve worked on that area / might have affected it.
 They can typically be performed in about 20-30 minutes, but that’s still a significant hit on developers’ time.
 The tester will then use our Excel addin to upload the test results (for audit trail purposes) to the dog fooding instance.
 This also has the effect of dogfooding the Excel integration.

 Although internally, we treat the API and UI as distinct projects, this is neither how an end user would think of them nor how we ship them publicly.
 To that end, we have a CI process which combines all of the various dependencies together to generate the actual Docker image that we upload to the public repository.

 In order to ensure that this docker image behaves in the expected manner, we run multiple levels of tests:

 - Installer tests